lineofflight/peddler/README.md

 require 'peddler'
 ```

-Alternatively, require a particular API only:
+Or require an individual API:

 ```ruby
 require 'mws/orders'
 ```

-Instantiate a client with the ISO 3166-1 two-letter country code of the
-marketplace and your seller credentials:
+Instantiate a client to a particular API with the ISO 3166-1 two-letter country code of the marketplace and your seller credentials:

 ```ruby
 client = MWS::Orders::Client.new('GB', 'key', 'secret', 'merchant_id')
 ```

-Alternatively, set your credentials as environment variables in your shell:
+You may also set the credentials as environment variables in your shell:

 ```sh
 export AWS_ACCESS_KEY_ID=key